June-Skeeter/helperFunctions/readme.md

-A collection of functions to help with assorted tasks
+A collection of useful tools for data processing